TanStack/router/docs/guide/devtools.md

 import { ReactLocationDevtools } from '@tanstack/router-devtools'
 ```

-By default, React Location Devtools are only included in bundles when `process.env.NODE_ENV === 'development'`, so you don't need to worry about excluding them during a production build.
+By default, TanStack Router Devtools are only included in bundles when `process.env.NODE_ENV === 'development'`, so you don't need to worry about excluding them during a production build.

 ## Floating Mode